super4minions/promodo/README.md

 ---------------------------------------
 #How to run
 ---------------------------------------
-You can Determine the time  and then click Start button the timer will start to countdown  until it rech 0
+You can Determine the time  and then click Set button  then Start button then the timer will start to countdown  until it rech 0

   You Can pause or Reset the timer

+  You Can Add Minutes As many As You Want

 ---------------------------------------